Guy Gibson: Staff College and Base Staff Officer

 Gibson attended a staff course at the RAF Staff College at Bulstrode Park near Gerrards Cross from the end of March to May 1944.
 He then went on leave.
 During the last week, he became very restless as he learned about the D-Day landings.
 He feared the war would end before he could get back into the action.
 On his return, he appealed straight to Harris.
 Four days later, he was appointed as a staff officer at No. 55 Base, RAF East Kirkby to understudy to the Base Air Staff Officer (BASO).
 Duties included operational planning and liaison between the units within the Base.

 On 5 July, he flew in a Lancaster for the first time since leaving No. 617 Squadron.
 It was a test flight and the crew commented that he handled it well considering how long it had been since he had last flown.
 On 19 July he joined a Lancaster crew, possibly from No. 630 Squadron, located at East Kirkby, during an attack on a V-1 flying bomb launch site at Criel-sur-Mer in France.
 He pasted an aiming point photo from the operation in his log book.

 On 2 August, he was posted to No. 54 Base, RAF Coningsby, where he arrived on the 4th.
 Coningsby was a centre for tactical innovation and home of the elite No. 54 Base Flight.
 Here he was exposed to intelligence that increased his concern that the war would end without him getting back into the action.
 At this stage, he may have had Cochrane's consent for limited operational flying, provided it was non-participatory, short time over target and he could bail out over Allied-controlled territory.

 On 15 August, he flew in a Lightning as an observer on a daylight raid over Deelen in the Netherlands.
 He made a similar flight in a Lightning a few days later to Le Havre.
-On 2 September, he flew a Mosquito to Scasta in Shetland.
+On 2 September, he flew a Mosquito to Scatsta in Shetland.